 Liquid bath bomb colorants are a very popular choice because the colors are bright and vibrant and they are easy to use.
 The colors disperse easily in the liquid phase and in the dry phase too, and you only need a bit to make your bath bombs colorful and pretty.

 Some of you might be wondering if you can color your bath bombs with food coloring?
 Well, the short answer is yes.
 As long as you incorporate the food coloring into your bath bomb mixture properly and you are careful not to use too much, yes you can use food coloring to add color to your bath bombs.

 BUT be careful because food coloring may not disperse like colors that are specifically made for cosmetics, so this can lead to staining on your skin and also on the tub.

 And if you are selling your bath bombs, food coloring is not on the approved list of cosmetic uses in most countries so just be aware of that.
 But if you are having a bit of fun around the house and only have food coloring, go for it.

 Adding natural clays to color your bath bombs takes it up a few notches!
 Clays are gentle on the skin and used in many cosmetics because they contain a variety of skin-loving minerals like magnesium calcium and zinc.

 The amount of clay that you actually use in a bath bomb might not be enough for the detox effects that clays are known for, but they make superb colorants for those who love a natural experience.
 Even though you only use a little bit, you absolutely do notice a difference on your skin if you compare a bath bomb without clays and one with clays.
-A bath bomb that has clay in it leaves your skin silky, plain and simple!
-I for one love clays in bath bombs and when I was selling mine in stores, those ones always sold out first.
-Clays also help to hold your bath bombs together.
+A bath bomb that has clay in it leaves your skin with a nice silky feeling.

 Please save this to your Pinterest board to come back to it later.